 The Compact Scheme at Kingston University aims to support the access, transition and success of individuals from groups under-represented in higher education.
 The Scheme is available for mature learners, care leavers, students with a disability or specific learning difference, first generation applicants (ie those whose parents have not been to university) and those who have a household income below £25,000.

-The Compact Scheme offers you:
+The Compact Scheme provides:

 Access information, advice and guidance to help you decide which course is right for you.